Stability vs Implicit Bias of Gradient Methods on Separable Data and Beyond: Introduction

 Notably, all of the aforementioned generalization error bounds apply to the zero-one accuracy of the normalized predictor, rather than to the loss of the unnormalized model actually being optimized.
 In fact, a main popularized takeaway from this line of work is that generalization in terms of zero-one prediction accuracy keeps improving as the number of gradient steps $T$ grows, regardless of the test loss which could actually increase asymptotically (see a detailed discussion in \citealp{soudry2018implicit}).
 In other words, by inspecting the loss on a validation set one might be led to think that the learning algorithm is overfitting as $T$ grows, whereas the underlying predictor actually keeps improving.
 However, the increase in loss \citet{soudry2018implicit} demonstrate (theoretically) is again only logarithmic in $T$, and thus affects only the very late stages of optimization.
 A natural question is then: are the zero-one generalization guarantees strictly better than the test loss guarantees also earlier in the optimization, after a realistic number of steps?
 And how do the achievable test loss bounds depend on properties of the particular loss function?
 Even further, could we in fact benefit, in terms of generalization, by an early-stopping of the optimization process?

 In this paper, we give positive answers to these questions and provide sharp test loss bounds that match, up to logarithmic factors, analogous existing bounds for the zero-one accuracy.
 First, for exponentially-decaying losses such as the logistic loss, we give a bound of the form $\wt{O}(1/\gamma^2 T + 1/\gamma^2n)$ over the test loss of the model trained with $T$ steps of either GD or SGD over a separable training set of size $n$ and margin $\gamma$.
 Thus, up to logarithmic factors, the real-valued loss of the trained (unnormalized) model exhibits the same ideal generalization rates known for the zero-one prediction accuracy.
 In other words, unless the number of steps $T$ is exponentially large (in $1/\gamma$ and $n$), the test loss does in fact diminish to zero at a nearly optimal rate, closely following the zero-one accuracy.

 We also establish analogous results for a variety of other loss functions, including polynomially-tailed, sub-exponentially tailed, and super-exponentially tailed losses; these are summarized in \cref{table:bounds}.
 Since the loss functions we consider are all surrogates of the zero-one loss, these bounds immediately imply identical bounds for the test zero-one prediction accuracy of the trained models.
+To the best of our knowledge, these are the first non-asymptotic results for those loss functions in this context.